Mission: Magic!

 Mission: Magic! is an American Saturday morning animated series starring rock star Rick Springfield and is a spin-off of The Brady Kids, produced by Filmation.
 16 episodes aired on ABC from September 8 to December 22, 1973.
 It was also broadcast in Springfield's native Australia, where Springfield was then a bigger celebrity.

 The show involved Miss Tickle, a magical teacher who could transport her students to fantasy realms through her magic blackboard.

 Characters and format

-Even though Springfield still spoke with a pronounced Australian accent in the mid-1970s, he provided his own voice for his animated doppelgänger.
+Even though he still spoke with a pronounced Australian accent in the mid-1970s, Springfield provided his own voice for his animated doppelgänger.
 On the show, Springfield always wore white pants and a white sweater which sported on the front an encircled lowercase "r" with a lightning bolt in the background; this design was taken from the back cover of his 1973 album Comic Book Heroes.

 Springfield was joined by a cast of characters: